Danncode10/Work1/README.md

    ./dev.sh
    ```

-The server will start on `http://localhost:8000` with hot reloading enabled.
+The script will automatically start PostgreSQL (if not already running) and then start the FastAPI server on `http://localhost:8000` with hot reloading enabled.
+The script checks PostgreSQL status to avoid unnecessary delays when the database is already running.

 ### Starting the Frontend (React)